GoogleCloudPlatform/opentelemetry-operations-java/RELEASING.md

  - The generated POM files for the individual module have the correct version number.
- - The dependencies for an individual module in the POM file are the expected ones & they dependencies have the correct versions.
+ - The dependencies for an individual module in the POM file are the expected ones & the dependencies have the correct versions.
  - The module content includes all the artifacts that are expected to be published - for instance, sourcesJar, javadocs, additional variants like a shaded JAR in some cases, etc.